opencor/libopencor/extern/nanobind/docs/api_core.rst

 .. cpp:struct:: is_implicit

    Indicate that the bound constructor can be used to perform implicit conversions.

-.. cpp:struct:: lock_self

-   Indicate that the implicit ``self`` argument of a method should be locked when dispatching a call in a free-threaded extension.
-This annotation does nothing in regular GIL-protected extensions.

 .. cpp:struct:: template <typename...
 Ts> call_guard